Occupational Therapy For Adults

 The lungs are moist and warm, thus creating a perfect breeding ground for bacteria.
 When the food and beverages fall into the lungs, these individuals are at risk of having aspiration pneumonia.
 When left untreated, this condition is fatal.
 The patient is often put under nil by mouth in hospitals, meaning that they are not capable of eating or drinking until a swallow and speech pathologist assesses their swallowing safety.

 This is where we come in.
-At SoCal speech and swallow therapy center, we are committed to helping individuals swallow problems to manage the condition once discharged from the hospital.
+At Speak Live Play, we are committed to helping individuals swallow problems to manage the condition once discharged from the hospital.
 Our speech and swallow therapist may suggest the following modifications to manage an ongoing swallowing problem.

 • Modifying food texture and drink thickness